Headline: Every story has a face. The insight here is that every man needs some time to himself to get ready for what’s ahead.

 Back in the 80s/90s Gillette had the cultural relevance of a Nike.
 Product and brand fueled consumer choice.
 However, over the years Gillette shifted its communications to the product and functional at the expense of the brand and emotional.
 Today, product is the only point of connection.
 Men no longer find the brand relevant.
 A large product assortment has led to cluttered communications.

 I undertook Gillette’s first global cultural research.
 We hired Space Doctors who conducted a semiotic analysis in our key markets to understand masculine success.
 We spoke to men on the street, interviewed priests about the top regrets of the dying, conducted desk research and expert interviews.

-Although Father’s Day 2017 and Rogue 1 are just interim-work and NOT reflective of our new direction, they represent the shift from a product-centric to human-focused approach:
+Although “Father’s Day 2017”, “Rogue 1” and “Handle With Care” are just interim-work and NOT reflective of our new direction, they represent the shift to a human-focused approach with success:

-- Rogue One (Star Wars) has been written up by the New York Times, CNN, Bloomberg, CNET and many others.
+Rogue One (Star Wars) has been written up by the New York Times, CNN, Bloomberg, CNET and many others.